Addyzee/statement-app/README.md

 - **PDF Decryption**: Users can upload password-protected PDFs, and the app extracts transaction data after decryption.
 - **Data Cleaning & Processing**: Extracted transaction data is cleaned and formatted for analysis.
-- **Session-Based Analysis**: Each session is assigned a unique ID to track user interactions and prevent excessive memory usage.
+- **Session-Based Analysis**: Each session is assigned a unique ID to save data in memory, and prevent excessive memory usage.
-- **Querying & Filtering**: Users can filter transaction data based on date ranges, account names, and transaction types.
+- **Querying & Filtering**: Users can filter transaction data based on account names, and transaction types.
 - **Automatic Session Cleanup**: Sessions are periodically cleared to optimize memory usage.

 ---